 Can basal body temperature predict pregnancy?

 Some women will also see what’s called a triphasic chart when pregnant.
-This is where about 10 to 12 days after ovulation when implantation occurs there is a second temperature shift.
-During pregnancy higher levels of progesterone are released to prevent your period, and this increase can cause an additional temperature rise.
+This is where about 6 to 12 days after ovulation when implantation occurs there is a second temperature shift.
+During pregnancy higher levels of progesterone are released to prevent your period.
+This increase can cause an additional temperature rise.
 You can be pregnant without a triphasic chart, and you can have a second rise without being pregnant, unfortunately.

 Can basal body temperature predict my period?